telerik/ajax-docs/controls/tooltip/appearance-and-styling/animation.md

 * FlyIn

-For a live demonstration showing tooltips with all possible Animation values see [Animation](http://demos.telerik.com/aspnet-ajax/ToolTip/Examples/Animation/DefaultCS.aspx).
+For a live demonstration showing tooltips with all possible Animation values see the [Animation](http://demos.telerik.com/aspnet-ajax/ToolTip/Examples/Animation/DefaultCS.aspx) live demo.

 # See Also